move-coop/parsons/docs/write_tests.rst

             self.assertEqual(tbl.num_rows, 2)

 After wiring up the mock HTTP API, we are ready to call the ``get_campaigns`` method on our ``Mailchimp`` connector.
-Since we are using the ``requests_mock.Mocker`` class, our Connector will not actually hit the Mailchimp API; our call will be intercepted and passed to our mock HTTP server.
+Since we are using the ``requests_mock.Mocker`` class, our Connector will not actually hit the Mailchimp API; our call will be intercepted and the configured canned response will be returned.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Tests for Connectors Built on Third Party Libraries